Girls in Aviation Day at Bowman Field

 Girls in Aviation Day introduces tweens and teens to careers in the field of aviation.

-My 8 year old daughter and I attended a Woman in Aviation International (WAI) event in Louisville, called Girls in Aviation.
-It was a free event held at Bowman Field in September 2017.
+My 8 year old daughter and I have attended the Woman in Aviation International (WAI) event in Louisville, called Girls in Aviation every year.
+It is free and always in September

 According to WAI’s website: